lacework/go-sdk/cli/docs/lacework_compliance_google_get-report.md

     lacework compliance gcp list

-To run an ad-hoc compliance assessment use the command:

-    lacework compliance gcp run-assessment <project_id>

 To show recommendation details and affected resources for a recommendation id:

     lacework compliance gcp get-report <organization_id> <project_id> [recommendation_id]